 Fig. 88.
 Search for a number

-To search for Boolean values, if full-text search is available in the list, enter Yes or No. For example, to find a location that has a check mark in the Default location column, enter Yes in the search box.
-If full-text search is not available in the list, you cannot search for Boolean values.
+To search for Boolean values, if the full-text search is available on the list, enter Yes or No. For example, to find a location that has a check mark in the Default location column, enter Yes in the search box.
+If the full-text search is not available on the list, you cannot search for Boolean values.